 Not every planned meal needs to be homecooked.

 Yep.
 If you are a Pizza Friday or Taco Tuesday family, those can be a part of your meal planning.
 You’re planning to eat pizza on Friday.
 And that’s totally okay.
-Just save me a slice (I like mushrooms on mine!)
+Everything in moderation!

 That’s literally all there is to it!
 Don’t overcomplicate this.
 This is something you can do right now.
 Start toward your healthy lifestyle or learn to cook (or both!) with meal planning.
 Save yourself the frustration, the time, the money.
 Seriously, this can only benefit you!
 Wouldn’t it be nice to see that recipe you saw on Pinterest on your calendar, with the ingredients for it in your fridge!?